 #1.
 San Francisco de Alto Animal Market

-San Francisco El Alto is the most authentic, large market in Guatemala.
+San Francisco El Alto is the most authentic, large Guatemala market.
 The highlight is the animal market.

-If you are in Quetzaltenango on a Friday, get up early and make your way to San Francisco El Alto.
+If you are in Xela on a Friday, get up early and make your way to San Francisco El Alto.
 You won’t regret going.

 In fact, we were so amazed by both the quantity and variety of animals available for purchase at the animal market that we made two laps to make sure we saw everything.